-The Junior and Senior Schools share the same site at 39 Graham Terrace, SW1W 8JF.
+Francis Holland, Sloane Square, is located at 39 Graham Terrace, SW1W 8JF.

 The main school building is easily identifiable by its distinctive blue railings on the corner of Graham Terrace and Bourne Street.

 BY TUBE

 Just two minutes' walk from Sloane Square tube station on both the District and Circle lines.